Contact the Faculty

 - Smart and sustainable development of slum pockets.

-"It gives me immense pleasure to say that the work done by TERI University students, are remarkable during their short stay at North DMC, given the time constraints and the magnitude of work.
+"It gives me immense pleasure to say that the work done by TERI SAS students, are remarkable during their short stay at North DMC, given the time constraints and the magnitude of work.
 Their dedication and sincerity towards the work assigned is appreciable.
-I assume, TERI University will continue to imbibe the spirit of sincerity and quality work among its students."
+I assume, TERI SAS will continue to imbibe the spirit of sincerity and quality work among its students."

 Dr. Dinesh Kumar Kathpalia